JMUAIA/M3DCF/README.md

 For more details, this method was initially described in our paper ***Multi-scale Convolutional Neural Network Based on 3D Context Fusion for Lesion Detection***.

-As shown in our GitHub, we released our model first, and the rest will follow.The model of our algorithm is available on BaiduYun.
+As shown in our GitHub, we released our model first, and the rest will follow.
+Our algorithm designed on the framework of darknet, and the model of which is available on BaiduYun.

 Link: https://pan.baidu.com/s/1dIiLGrG6un5HJlNNxma3vg
 Code: 4usk